 CONCORD, Mass. — Close to 50 Bostonians, ranging in age from 14 to 31, have gathered near the Old North Bridge to defend pop punk, law enforcement officials confirmed.

 As of right now, it is unclear who or what is threatening pop punk, but that didn’t stop the would-be-minutemen from dropping everything to make it out to the battlefront.

 “I’m out here because I don’t want to waste my time and become another casualty of society.
-I’ll never fall in line, become another victim of your conformity,” Jack Elsman, 30, said while applying warpaint to his face.
+I’ll never fall in line, become another victim of your conformity,” said Jack Elsman, 30, while applying warpaint to his face.
 “Don’t tell us to behave, I’m sick of always hearing ‘act your age’.”